AngelLM/CurriculumGimpae/README.md

 # Curriculum Gimpae
 Just a CV template made with Gimp.
+Based on ModernCV LaTeX template.

 Open it with Gimp to edit, then export it to PDF format and voila!